LOZORD/me/ideas.markdown

   - Sort of like reverse Taboo?
 - Uber for Ninjas: hire people to find other people for you
   - E.g. you and your friend are mutually lost at a large event
+- Mobile keyboard for learning a new human language

 ## Artificial Intelligence, Machine Learning, and Natural Language Processing